rollingedit/YouTube-Album-Splitter/README.md

 - Prompts for a YouTube link instead of making users edit commands.
 - Lets you process multiple links in one session.
 - Rejects obvious non-YouTube links immediately instead of wasting time updating tools.
+- Accepts normal YouTube, mobile YouTube, YouTube Music, and `youtu.be` links.
-- Treats each pasted link as one video, even if the URL includes a playlist.
+- Treats each pasted link as one selected video, even if the URL includes a playlist.
 - Downloads the best available Opus audio.
 - Splits the video into separate song files using YouTube chapter markers.
 - Creates clean numbered filenames like `1.
 Song Name.opus`.